waylaidwanderer/gemini-plays-pokemon-public/notepad.md

 # Strategic Principles
 - Trust The Game State: The game state data (especially `reachable` flags) is the ultimate source of truth.
-A path always exists to a reachable tile.
-- Systematic Navigation: When agents or long paths fail, use methodical, short, verifiable movements.
+- Systematic Navigation: Use agents for complex paths; use short, verifiable moves for simple repositions.
 - NPCs are Walls: NPCs are impassable obstacles.
 - Two-Strikes Rule: If a path or interaction fails twice, re-evaluate assumptions before trying a third time.

 # Game Mechanics & Battle Intel
-- **Type Matchups:**
+- **Type Matchups (Verified):**
     - Grass is 4x effective vs. Rock/Ground (e.g., Geodude).
-    - Electric-type moves are not very effective against Electric-type Pokémon (e.g., Pikachu vs. Voltorb).
+    - Electric-type moves are 'not very effective' against Electric-type Pokémon (e.g., Pikachu vs. Voltorb).
+    - Electric-type moves (THUNDERPUNCH) are 'not very effective' against Paras (Bug/Grass).
 - **Status Effects:**
     - Confusion wears off after battle.
-    - Poison-type Pokémon appear to be immune to being poisoned (Verified: 1, Paras's Poison Powder failed on Zubat).
+    - Poison-type Pokémon appear to be immune to being poisoned.
 - **EXP Share:** Only Pokémon in the party when the final opponent faints receive EXP.
+- **Level Cap EXP Gain:** Confirmed that Pokémon at the level cap do not gain EXP, even if the message appears.

+# Battle Strategy Insights
+- **Paralysis Strategy:** When a lead Pokémon is paralyzed, its Speed is severely reduced.
+Attempting to run is highly likely to fail and wastes turns.
+It is more efficient to fight immediately.
+(Insight from AI critique, T11016)

 # Campaign Log & Hypotheses
 - **Hypothesis:** Wild Pokémon of the same species may have different movesets.
 (Status: Unverified)

-# Navigation Insights & Failures
-- **Mt.
-Moon B2F West Platform:** I was stuck at (18, 18) for dozens of turns, repeatedly failing to navigate.
-I wrongly assumed I could move through walls and made multiple invalid path plans.
-Lesson learned: When stuck, stop and analyze the map carefully.
-Use short, verifiable moves instead of long, error-prone ones.
-- **BFS Pathfinding Failure:** My `run_code` attempt at a BFS pathfinder failed because the code did not correctly parse the map's traversable areas and account for isolated platforms.

-# Agent Development
+# Agent Development & Testing
 - **`maze_solver_agent`:** Deleted.
 Fundamentally broken.
 - **`fossil_choice_advisor_agent`:** Verified as reliable.
+- **`unseen_tile_navigator_agent`:** Verified as reliable for pathfinding to unseen tiles.
+- **`battle_strategist_agent`:** Verified as reliable for single-opponent battles.
+- **`battle_switch_agent`:** Verified as reliable.
-- **`pikachu_path_adjuster_agent`:** Created to handle Pikachu's movement.
-Must be tested on simple paths first.
+- **`pikachu_path_adjuster_agent`:** Created to handle Pikachu's movement. **Status: Untested.** Must be tested on a simple path soon.
-- **`unseen_tile_navigator_agent`:** Created to find paths to the nearest unseen tile, aiding systematic exploration.

-- **Type Matchups (New Finding):** Electric-type moves (THUNDERPUNCH) are 'not very effective' against Paras (Bug/Grass).
-This suggests a change in the type chart.

-- **Level Cap EXP Gain:** Confirmed that even if the 'gained EXP' message appears, Pokémon at the level cap do not actually gain any experience points.
-(Verified with SPARKY at Lv.
-21 after defeating a wild Clefairy).

-- **Battle Strategy Insight:** When lead Pokémon is paralyzed, its Speed is reduced, making it very unlikely to escape from battle.
-It is more efficient to fight immediately rather than wasting turns attempting to run.